Punktum-dk/whois-service-specification/README.md

 <a id="additional-help"></a>
 ### Additional Help

-Additional help can be obtainted on the command line using the following command:
+Additional help can be obtained on the command line using the following command:

 <a id="request"></a>
 #### Request